dlk3/autokey-wayland/readthedocs/github.rst

 If things go horribly wrong, you can always move the backup back into place and return to using your "production" instance.

+After you have finished the install, see `Getting Started With AutoKey on Wayland`_ for help with issues specific to the Wayland environment that may affect you when you first start using AutoKey on Wayland.

+.. _Getting Started With AutoKey on Wayland: gettingstarted.html

 1) Clone the AutoKey for Wayland repository locally
 ---------------------------------------------------